tmlkmcd/AoC-2022/2022/README.md

 - Estimated completion time: ~15 minutes

 Spent a long time fumbling over part 1 because I wasn't sure if I had understood the question correctly (unique duplicates or just all duplicates?) - my solution kept coming up with a number that was way too high then randomly output the right answer without any change on my part that I knew of.
 Part 2 went down on the first try (about 2 minutes) which is atypical for me.

+## Day 4

+- Estimated completion time: ~15 minutes

+This 5am thing is really biting me.
+Trying to get the logic right when I can barely think is a bit of a monster...